-Biographical/Historical Note: Painter, designer, educator.
-Born 1905 in Boston, Mass.
-Studied at the Boston Museum School of Fine Arts and the Academie Julian in Paris.
+Biographical/Historical Note: Lois Mailou Jones (1905-1998) was a painter, designer, educator in Boston, Mass.
+Jones studied at the Boston Museum School of Fine Arts and the Academie Julian in Paris.
 She was professor of design and watercolor at Howard University from 1930-1977.
 In 1953 she married Vergniaud Pierre-Noel.

 Lent for microfilming by Lois Mailou Jones, 1990 and 1992.

 - Microfilm reels 4371-4374 and 4577 available for use at Archives of American Art offices and through interlibrary loan.